“A Moment I Will Never Forget”

-Today marks a special milestone for all serious fight fans, the 30th anniversary of one of the biggest, and most controversial, matches in boxing history.
+It was one of the biggest fights in boxing history and one of the most controversial.
+Sugar Ray vs Marvelous Marvin.
+Hagler vs Leonard.
 Few fights have been as anticipated or as surprising, and for many the memories are still fresh and vivid, so much so it’s easy to forget that this legendary clash almost never happened.

 And yet as early as 1981 Hagler vs Leonard appeared to sports fans as an inevitable match-up.
 At the end of that year Marvelous Marvin reigned supreme at middleweight with dominant wins over Vito Antuofermo and Mustafa Hamsho, while Leonard had defeated Ayub Kalule to win a junior middleweight belt before vanquishing Thomas Hearns.
 But in 1982, following a routine title defense against Bruce Finch, Ray suffered a detached retina and despite successful surgery to repair the damage, the injury prompted him to announce his retirement from boxing.